futoin/specs/draft/ftn24_if_ui_flow_engine.md

 ## 1.2.
 Process Context concept

-The context consists a subset of process and user data.
+The context consists of a subset of process and user data.
 The Application must not receive the full context with possible sensitive information like risk factors and other signals.

 User data subset consists of important for UI/UX properties like greeting name, current language, accessibility settings, and others.